Prevent and reduce business risk

 Internal controls for risk prevention

-Effective internal controls are necessary to mitigate different types of risks to your business.
+Effective internal controls are necessary to mitigate the different types of risks to your business.
 Two categories of controls exist:

 - preventive controls - help you avoid risk before it occurs